Shedding Light on Sarcoma

 Bone and joint cancer is most frequently diagnosed among teenagers, while soft tissue cancers typically affect those 55 years or older.

-In 2017, over 12,300 cases of soft tissue sarcoma and 3,200 cases of bone sarcomas will be diagnosed in the United States, according to the National Cancer Institute’s Surveillance, Epidemiology, and End Results Program (SEER).
-Approximately 5,000 and 1,550 people are expected to die from soft tissue and bone sarcomas, respectively.
-The five-year survival rate for soft-tissue sarcomas is 64 percent, while the rate is 67 percent for bone sarcomas.
+In 2018, over 13,000 cases of soft tissue sarcoma and 3,400 cases of bone sarcomas are expected to be diagnosed in the United States, according to data from the National Cancer Institute’s Surveillance, Epidemiology, and End Results Program (SEER).
+Approximately 5,100 and 1,590 people are expected to die from soft tissue and bone sarcomas, respectively.
+The five-year survival rate for soft tissue sarcomas is 50 percent, while the survival rate is 66 percent for bone sarcomas.

 Because sarcomas are difficult to distinguish from other cancers when they are found within organs, their incidence is probably underestimated, according to the National Cancer Institute.